 Here is a totally awesome video by Celine Lakra on YouTube, wherein a lady with possibly the nicest voice ever shows you how to scrub, glove and gown properly:

 Some key points that I would add to this are:

-- don’t ever rush scrubbing in or cut corners – theatre staff pay close attention to this, and as well as potentially earning you a bollocking it will put the patient at risk of a potentially catastrophic surgical site infection.
+- Don’t ever rush scrubbing in or cut corners – theatre staff pay close attention to this, and as well as potentially earning you a telling off, it will put the patient at risk of a potentially catastrophic surgical site infection.